Areas Supported by the Catholic Appeal

 The Catholic Appeal supports Seminarian and Clergy Education and Development, offering critical support for seminarians as they begin their education and journey to the priesthood.
 Additionally, the Diaconate Program supports more than 60 deacons presently serving in parishes and in other ministries in the Diocese.
 The Appeal also benefits the retired priests of the Diocese of Fall River, many of whom continue to serve our parishes and people each and every year: celebrating Mass, assisting our pastors, visiting the sick, administering the sacraments, and educating and guiding the individuals and families of our community in their faith.

-The Diocese seeks to assist our Latino community in bearing rich and meaningful witness to their faith through the efforts of the Hispanic Ministry, through Spanish Masses and resources, as well as coordination of services unique to the needs of our Hispanic populations.
+The diocese seeks to assist our Latino and Brazilian Portuguese communities in bearing rich and meaningful witness to their faith through the efforts of the Hispanic and Brazilian Ministries, through Spanish and Brazilian Portuguese Masses and resources, as well as coordination of services unique to the needs of these faith-filled and active Catholic populations.